Additional Perinatal Mood Disorder Resources for Healthcare Providers

 The list below of perinatal mood disorder resources can also provide information.

 MedEdPPD is an excellent updated resources for clinicians, care providers, and families.
 They provide information and updates on current research, including screening tools and protocols.
-They also offers online CEU credits for providers.
+They also offer online CEU credits for providers.

 Hale Publishing, company of Dr. Thomas Hale who is a leading expert on medications and breastfeeding, provides discussion forums for healthcare providers and patients on concerns related to specific medications.